 Liza Lin (MAS 16) is a Fulbright scholar from Singapore, and a reporter with 9 years of experience across Asia.
 Liza graduated from Nanyang Technological University in 2006 with a degree in journalism, and started work with Bloomberg Television.
 There she field produced and reported from events such as the IMF/World Bank meetings in Singapore, anti-Thaksin riots in Thailand, and the Asia-Pacific Economic Co-operation Summit.
 In 2010, Liza moved to Shanghai, reporting on China's growing consumer and automotive industries for Bloomberg News and Bloomberg Businessweek, and covered politically important events including China's National People's Congress, the World Economic Forum Tianjin.
 During her five years in China she has reported from locations such as labor strikes in Guangdong province, middle-class riots in Hangzhou.
 A co-written investigative magazine article on Amway, China and Harvard was selected as one of three finalists for the 2014 Society of Publishers in Asia Awards Excellence in Business Reporting.
 At Yale, Liza hopes to learn more about international political economy in developing nations in Asia.

 Jay Locke (17) is from Decorah, Iowa.
-He graduated with honors from Atlanta, Georgia's Oglethorpe University in 2011 with a Bachelor of Science degree in Accounting and a minor in Economics.
-As an undergraduate, he completed a corporate internal audit internship in the manufacturing industry and consulted for a rural NGO in India.
-After graduating, he continued to accumulate experience in global internal audit projects and earned a Certified Public Accountant license.
-Most recently, he served as a Community Economic Development volunteer for the Peace Corps in Kenya.
-While there he facilitated microfinance and small business projects with community members and became deeply interested in development strategies and statistical impact analysis in the African context.
-At Yale, Jay intends to focus on development economics with a concentration on Sub-Saharan Africa.
+He graduated with honors from Oglethorpe University in 2011 with a Bachelor of Science degree in Accounting and a minor in Economics.
+As an undergraduate student, he designed and managed a rural agriculture research project for an NGO in Mewat, India, and completed an internship in corporate internal audit for Newell Rubbermaid, a manufacturing company in Atlanta, Georgia.
+After graduating, he continued to accumulate experience in corporate internal audit with SunTrust Banks and Newell Rubbermaid and was licensed as a Certified Public Accountant.
+Starting in 2013, he served as a Community Economic Development advisor for the Peace Corps in Kakamega, Kenya.
+While there he facilitated the development of Village Savings & Loan Association microfinance projects and small businesses with community groups, and developed an interest in the historical legacies and statistical measurement of African economies.
+At Yale, Jay intends to focus on African economic history and improving statistical capacity in African states.

 Eric Lockhart (16), a native of New York City, graduated from Yale University with a B.A. in economics in 2007.
 Prior to returning to Yale, Eric was a Leadership Gifts Associate at the International Rescue Committee (IRC), where he worked on private fundraising with a focus on the IRC's Board and Overseers.
 Eric also volunteered as the Executive Director of the New York branch of Young Professionals in Foreign Policy (YPFP), overseeing the day-to-day operations of YPFP New York alongside the long-term planning and strategic development of the branch.
 Before the IRC and YPFP, Eric worked at Merrill Lynch in the Investment Management and Guidance group, where he focused on portfolio construction and asset allocation.
 He is pursuing a joint degree in global affairs and business at Yale with a focus on public-private partnerships in the context of women and girls’ economic empowerment.